-FND students will begin the Dietetic Internship (DI) application process late fall semester through January of their senior year.
-However, it is important for them to plan their four-year academic program with purpose and intent in order to be well qualified for a DI.
-A strong GPA (above 3.2), solid GRE examination score, and evidence of professional leadership, community service, and pertinent work experience will strengthen the student's application.
+FND students will begin the graduate program and/or supervised practice program application process late fall semester through January of their senior year.
+However, it is important for them to plan their four-year academic program with purpose and intent in order to be well qualified for a program.
+A strong GPA (above 3.2), solid GRE examination score (if required), and evidence of professional leadership, community service, and pertinent work experience will strengthen the student's application.

-According to data from the ACEND website, during the 2021 DI match process, a total of 3,676 applicants were submitted, and 2,675 matches occurred, which translates to a 73% match rate.
-It is vital that all DPND students that seek the RDN credential be aware of this shortage of DI slots so that they prepare themselves accordingly to be competitive and follow the established guidelines published by ACEND for improving their chances of placement.
+According to data from the ACEND website, during the 2023 match process, the preselect and computer match processes yielded a combined 85% match rate.
+Whereas the number of slots has greatly increased in recent years, it is still vitally important that students prepare themselves accordingly to be competitive and follow the established guidelines published by

+ACEND for improving their chances of placement at programs of their choice.
 The step-by-step DI application process and an application task list provided by the Academy are addressed later in this handbook (p.
-15) and the Appendix (p.
-28) respectively.
+19) and the Appendix (p.
+32) respectively.

-BEING A DPND STUDENT AT CARSON-NEWMAN
+BEING A DPD STUDENT AT CARSON-NEWMAN